tinexd/ValueSmoothingLib/README.md

 # ValueSmoothingLib

- smooths values from analogRead of a analog Pin
+ smooths values from analogRead of an analog Pin

  based on https://www.arduino.cc/en/tutorial/smoothing